Read More

+Pumping breast milk can be a challenging task for many mothers, especially when trying to maintain a steady supply.
+Understanding the best techniques and tools to optimize pumping output can make a significant difference in the efficiency and comfort of the process.
 Pumping breast milk is a mix of science, strategy, and, let’s face it, a little bit of luck.
 For some parents, pumping feels like a second full-time job.
 But what if we told you it doesn’t have to be so hard?
 With the right knowledge and tools, you can optimize pumping output and make the most of your sessions.
 Let’s break it down into manageable, evidence-based steps that will save you time, effort, and maybe even your sanity.

 Every pump session is a balancing act between suction strength and cycle speed.
 Too much suction?
 Ouch.
 Not enough?
 Milk might not flow efficiently.
 Research shows that using a personalized pumping rhythm can increase milk output significantly (Prime et al., 2017).